 - If you don’t have orange food coloring, use red and yellow.
 Add one drop at a time until you get the color you’re looking for.

-Step 1: Beat the butter and sugar with an electric mixer until light and fluffy.
-Beat in the egg, yolk, vanilla and orange juice until combined.
-Mix in the dry ingredients til just combined.
+Step 1: (Photo 1 above) Beat the butter and sugar with a mixer until light and fluffy.
+Mix in the egg, yolk, vanilla and orange juice followed by the dry ingredients.
+Divide dough into 3 equal parts.
+Leave one part in the mixing bowl and place the other two parts in two medium sized mixing bowls.

-Step 7: Next, take a portion of each of the three doughs and press them together.
+Step 5: (Photo 5 above) Next, take a portion of each of the three doughs and press them together.

-Step 8: From here, you can either place the piece into a large cookie scoop or roll it into a ball.
+Step 6: (Photo 6 above) Place the piece into a large cookie scoop or roll it into a ball with your hands.

-Step 9: Then roll the balls in granulated sugar.
+Step 7: (Photo 7 above) Then roll the balls in granulated sugar.
 Place about 6 cookies on a baking sheet lined with parchment paper.

-Step 10: Bake at 350 F for 10-11 minutes until the sides are set and the cookies are puffed.
-Allow to cool on the baking sheet for 5 minutes then transfer cookies to a wire rack to cool completely.
+Step 8: (Photo 8 above) Bake at 350 F for 10-11 minutes until the sides are set and the cookies are puffed.

 Expert Tips

 Spoon the flour into your measuring cup.
 If you dredge the measuring cup into the flour, the flour will become compact.
-Using too much dough can lead to dry cookies.
-For best results, use a kitchen scale to measure your ingredients.
+Using too much flour leads to dry cookies.
+For best results, use a kitchen scale.

 Recipe FAQs